Ayudarsh/Code-Nexus/README.md

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0License - see the LICENSE file for details.

 Acknowledgments